 Caramelized Mushroom Stock

-With its intense mushroom taste, Caramelized Mushroom stock is a great oil-free vegan option for Fall & Winter dishes and Asian style noodle dishes like Pho.
+With its intense mushroom taste, Caramelized Mushroom stock is naturally oil-free, salt-free and vegan stock that adds flavor depth for Fall & Winter dishes and Asian style noodle dishes like Pho.

 Caramelized mushroom stock has a rich, full-flavored mushroom taste.
 Caramelizing the mushrooms brings out the natural sugars deepening the inherent earthy flavor with a slight sweetness and nuttiness that you can’t get with just simmering the mushrooms in water.